-Each of these programs is described in more detail in the following sections of the UPWP.
-The organization of each program section includes a budget table and purpose and description of the program; recent past activities; a list of tasks, activities, and products.
-Pages 38-39 of this document contains two funding tables: the first shows the source of funds (Federal, State match, Local match) and federal funds type (PL, STBGP-U, 5303).
-The second table shows the allocation of funds to each of the eight programs by fund type (PL, STBGP-U, and 5303 (federal funds plus match).
-The appendices include the MPO Cooperative Agreement; the intergovernmental agreement between the MPO, ODOT, and Salem Area Mass Transit District (SAMTD; and FHWA's and FTA's joint certification of SKATS planning process.
+Each of these programs are described in more detail including the program's budget table; the purpose and description of the program; recent past activities related to that program; and the list of tasks, activities, and products.
+The UPWP appendices include the MPO Cooperative Agreement; the intergovernmental agreement between the MPO, ODOT, and Salem Area Mass Transit District (SAMTD); and FHWA's and FTA's joint certification of SKATS planning process.

-SKATS staff are employees of the Mid-Willamette Valley Council of Governments located in downtown Salem Oregon.
+SKATS staff are employees of the Mid-Willamette Valley Council of Governments located in downtown Salem, Oregon.
 SKATS staff are primarily responsible for the first six programs described in this UPWP.
-SAMTD staff are primarily responsible for transit planning in section VII of the UPWP with oversight by SKATS staff for the Federal Transit Administration (FTA) Section 5303 funds used.
-An ODOT Region 2 planner provides coordination tasks between the MPO and ODOT.
+SAMTD staff are primarily responsible for transit planning in section VII of the UPWP with oversight by SKATS staff for the Federal Transit Administration (FTA) Section 5303 funds that are used.
+An ODOT Region 2 planner provides coordination on the intergovernmental agreement (IGA) between the MPO and ODOT that funds the UPWP.

-Funding the Program
+Funding for the Unified Planning Work Program